huntergps/handbook-docs/Fuse/03 - UI Components.md

 `DropShadow` has these properties:

-- `Angle` - Which direction does the light come from:
+- `Angle` - Which direction the light comes from:
 	- 0 - right
 	- 90 - top
 	- 180 - left